C. C. Young: Governor

 In 1928, starring alongside British actor Ronald Colman, Young appeared in the film short Governor C.C.
 Young Hails Greater Talkie Season, appealing to early talking picture audiences to attend family-friendly movies and to ignore films that depicted negative images of society.

 In 1929, Young signed the law creating the California Highway Patrol.

 In October 1929, Young, along with President Herbert Hoover, established the Hoover-Young San Francisco Bay Bridge Commission to investigate the feasibility of a bridge linking the East Bay to San Francisco, supported by his Director of Public Works, Bert Meek, an engineer and surveyor.
 The commission submitted its report in August 1930, concluding that not only was the bridge necessary to the development of the area, but that it was "entirely feasible from economic and construction viewpoints."
 The San Francisco–Oakland Bay Bridge eventually was completed and opened to traffic in late 1936.

 Following a strike by Mexican agricultural laborers in the Imperial Valley in 1928, Young commissioned an investigation on the status of working conditions for Mexicans.
 The investigation's findings, presented to Young in 1930, concluded that Mexican immigrants made up a majority of farm labor, had supplanted other immigrant groups and were now doing the work white European Americans would not do.
 The report also outlined that many labor contracting practices, including the withholding of 25 percent of immigrant farm labor salaries, were likely to be illegal.

-Despite Young's Progressive credentials, Progressive attitudes towards the governor soured in 1929 after Young's appointee to the state Superintendent of Banks, Will C. Wood, approved the merger between Amadeo Giannini's Bank of Italy with Orra E. Monnette's Bank of America.
+Despite Young's Progressive credentials, Progressive attitudes towards the governor soured in 1929 after Young's appointee as state Superintendent of Banks, Will C. Wood, approved the merger between Amadeo Giannini's Bank of Italy with Orra E. Monnette's Bank of America.
 While Young denied that Giannini's support of his gubernatorial candidacy in 1926 was the reason for his support of the merger, his decision did not sit well with Progressives, who viewed economic conglomerations with suspicion.
 In 1930, constitutional restrictions on corporations were repealed.

 The loss of support for Young among Progressives, along with the beginning of the Great Depression, severely hurt his chances of being re-nominated for a second term as governor.
 Despite campaign slogans that included "Re-Elect C.C.
-Young - He left US$31 million in the treasury," Young was defeated by James Rolph, the charismatic Mayor of San Francisco, in the Republican party's primary election in 1930.
+Young - He Left $31 Million in the Treasury," Young was defeated by James Rolph, the charismatic Mayor of San Francisco, in the Republican party's primary election in 1930.

 Following Rolph's death shortly before the 1934 gubernatorial election, Young again sought the Republican nomination, but lost the primary election to Rolph's successor, Frank Merriam.

 Post-governorship

 Young attended the 1932 Summer Olympics in Los Angeles, where he met and congratulated several of the athletes.
 Following his 1934 defeat, Young retired from politics.
-He served as the president of the Commonwealth Club of California between 1939 and 1940, and returned to writing, publishing The Legislature of California, a study of Californian legislative politics, in 1943.
+He served as the president of the Commonwealth Club of California between 1939 and 1940, and returned to writing, publishing The Legislature of California, a study of California legislative politics, in 1943.
 Until 1944, he devoted much of his working time to Mason-McDuffie, serving as its vice president.